YOU CAN SAVE A LIFE!

-The National Council on Seniors Drug & Alcohol Rehab (Rehabnet.com) We are a non profit organization with a mission to educate and provide assistance to seniors struggling addiction as well as caregivers and family members with concerns.
+The National Council on Seniors Drug & Alcohol Rehab (Rehabnet.com) We are a non-profit organization with a mission to educate and provide assistance to seniors struggling with addiction as well as caregivers and family members with concerns.
 Our primary objective is to effectively halt the growing silent epidemic of senior addiction.

 www.DrugRehabConnections.com/ Not a specific treatment facility, this informational website connects addicts and their families with the help they need to put their lives together.

 AlcoholTreatment.net is an organization dedicated to helping individuals seek recovery from alcohol addiction.
 Speak to one of our treatment specialists to learn more about alcohol rehab centers, treatment options, insurance, and more.

 AlcoholAddictionCenter.org contains resources and information for friends, family, and individuals struggling with alcohol.